 Financial support for graduate study at UC Davis is available in several forms, including External Fellowships, UC Davis Internal Fellowships, Academic Employment, Nonresident Supplemental Tuition (NRST) fellowship programs for nonresident alien students, and loans.
 There are different procedures for applying for each type of financial assistance and it is essential that you apply as early as possible for financial support.

 Week of Orientation and Welcome (WOW): Navigating University Funding Presentation

 Graduate School is a significant financial commitment, but the funding experts in Graduate Studies and Financial Aid can help make it easier.
-On September 23, 2014, staff from Graduate Studies and the Financial Aid Office gave presentations that detail the incredible number of funding opportunities available to students from a wide range of sources:
+On September 11 and 15, 2015, staff from Graduate Studies and the Financial Aid Office gave presentations that detail the incredible number of funding opportunities available to students from a wide range of sources:

 In This Section

 External Fellowships are those offered by private foundations, government agencies, and corporations.
 A variety of support is offered, from one-time awards to multi-year support.
 Aside from the obvious financial benefit, receipt of external funding exemplifies excellence in research, writing and scholarship.

 UC Davis fellowships provide financial support in the form of stipends (or "living allowance"), tuition & fee fellowships, nonresident supplemental tuition (NRST) fellowships, research allowances, travel allowances or any combination of these.
 Select this section to find out more about eligibility, application instructions, and more.
 Apply Now!

 UC Davis offers several types of employment to graduate students providing financial support, exciting professional experiences, and opportunities for career development.